bcgov/indy-email-verification/README.md

 ### Deploy

-run
-> genDepls.sh

-to kickoff the deployment.
+Follow the [deployment](https://github.com/BCDevOps/openshift-developer-tools/tree/master/bin#generate-the-deployment-configurations-and-deploy-the-components) section to kickoff the deployment.
 Follow the prompts on the screen and the deployment will start.
 This deployment will initially fail because we haven't registered our did and ver key on the ledger.
 To do so, go to https://bcgov-email-verification-agent-admin-dev.apps.silver.devops.gov.bc.ca/api/doc or wherever you set your admin route to point to, and authorize with your api-key.
 Next scroll down untill to see the wallet section and execute the /walllet/did get request with no parameters.
 This should return your did and verkey.

 Next we have to register our agent on the ledger.
 This tutorial uses the [sovrin staging network](https://selfserve.sovrin.org/) but you can use whatever network you like, so long as it is exposed to the internet. if you're using sovrin staging, make sure you select `StagingNet` from the dropdown on the sovrin website.
 Enter your DID and VerKey in the fields and click submit (leave payment address blank).